CW3E/MET-tools/Grid-Stat/README.md

    MET compatible lat-lon grid.

-The `run_wrfout_cf.sh` script is designed to be run with the `batch_wrfout_cf.sh` script supplying the above arguments, as defined over a mapping of different combinations of control flows and grids to process.
-For example, the settings in the template for the `batch_wrfout_cf.sh`,
+The `run_wrfout_cf.sh` script is designed to be run with the `batch_wrfout_cf.sh` script supplying the above arguments by sourcing `pre_processing_config.sh`, as defined over a mapping of different combinations of control flows and grids to process.
+For example, the settings in the template for the `pre_processing_config.sh`,
 ```{bash}
 # array of control flow names to be processed
 CTR_FLWS=(